brandonbloom/test2/README.md

 Test2 is a modular testing lib for Clojure.

 It has a ring-like [SPEC](SPEC.md), so that different parts can be changed out for alternatives.

+Specifically, this lib splits tests into: test definers, assertion functions, test runners, and test-result reporters.

-For example, if you want a different reporter function, you can write one or use another reporter lib that conforms to this spec.
+For example, if you want a different reporter function, you can write one, or use a third-party reporter lib, as long as it conforms to this spec.

 Coming from clojure.test?
 Midje?
 Speclj?
 [Read here](#benefits-over-other-libs) to see how test2 can help you.